balacode/one-file-pdf/README.md

 All types in are prefixed with PDF for public, and 'pdf' for private types.
 The only type you need to use is PDF, while PDFColorNames are left public for reference.

-### Supported Features:
+### Features:
 - Use all built-in PDF fonts: Courier, Helvetica, Symbol, Times, ZapfDingbats, and their variants
 - Recognises 144 web colo(u)r names, or any RGB value
-- Stream compression can be turned on or off (normal PDF files compress streams to reduce file size, but turning it off helps in debugging or learning about PDF commands)
+- Stream compression can be turned on or off (PDF files normally compress streams to reduce file size, but turning it off helps in debugging or learning about PDF commands)
 - Metadata properties: author, creator, keywords, subject and title
 - Set the measurement units you want: mm, cm, inches, twips or points
 - Draw lines with different thickness